barneycarroll/patchinko/README.md

 1. <a name=f-romanisation></a> Who's to say *パチンコ* can't be romanised *patchinko*?
 [It's good enough for Mano Negra](https://en.wikipedia.org/wiki/In_the_Hell_of_Patchinko), who are good enough for me [🔙](#user-content-s-romanisation).

-2. <a name=f-exotic></a> Patchinko stands in contrast to constructs like lenses, reducers (in the sense of Redux), etc, which rely on highly formalised application code boilerplate to change or transform objects.
+2. <a name=f-exotic></a> Patchinko stands in contrast to the unwieldly structures created & consumed by eg. lenses, reducers (in the sense of Redux), etc, which rely on highly formalised application code boilerplate to change or transform objects.
 Arguably, there is a value proposition in many patterns like React's `setState` etc whereby changes to data structures are cumbersome enough that the author is disuaded from the effort of using them when they might not need to, and for anybody reading the code the fact that data is being modified is made more prominent than the modification itself.
 In this way these constructs perpetuate the idea that data transformation is necessarily burdensome.
 Patchinko accepts the original premise but aims to solve it rather than reinforce it. [🔙](#user-content-s-exotic)